mgorav/swagger-aggregator/README.md

   paid product [Swagger Hub](https://swaggerhub.com)

   NOTE: Possible extension(s)
-  1. PropertyResourceProvider can be easily extended to all the micro services based swagger definition from service registry like [consul](https://www.consul.io).This can be simply achieved by adding Spring Cloud (consul) to pom.xml using DiscoveryClient.
+  1. PropertyResourceProvider can be easily extended to add all the micro services based swagger definition from service registry like [consul](https://www.consul.io).This can be simply achieved by adding Spring Cloud (consul) to pom.xml using DiscoveryClient.
 Alternatively, one can load Swagger definition from DB also.
   2. Currently Swagger Aggregator consolidates all swagger definition defined in application.yml